ericburger/crossbardocs/pages/iotcookbook/Arduino-Yun-Expanding-Disk-Space.md

-# Expanding the Yun's disk
+# Expanding the Yun disk

 This page contains instructions for how to exand the disk space available on the Yun using a microSD card.
 For an overview of all materials we have concerning the Yun, please see [here](Arduino Yun).